 In Mercer’s 2018 cost of living report, Paris (34th) ranked more expensive than Amsterdam, Munich and Brussels, but cheaper than London, New York and Zurich.

-The estimated cost of living in Paris is calculated to be:
+The estimated cost of living in Paris is:

 - 22% cheaper than New York